jpadam918/Hello-world/README.md

 ## Bold
-** I'm writing this text in bold to demonstrate I know how to do it**
+**I'm writing this text in bold so I can demonstrate I know how to do it**